-- 3. If the agency entered into any right-to-use lease agreements that exceed the capitalization threshold with a lease implementation date after June 30, then provide a description of the lease agreement, lease term, total lease payments, and the lease start date. - 4.
-As the lessee in a right-to-use lease agreement, if the agency made any variable or other payments that were not previously included in the measurement of the lease liability, provide a description of the payments and total amount of expenditures/expense recorded for each during the fiscal year.
-Report all variable/other payments for capitalized leases.
-If the lease was not capitalized, only disclose variable/other payments in excess of \$100,000 for any individual agreement.
+- 4. If the agency entered into any right-to-use lease agreements that exceed the capitalization threshold with a lease startimplementation date after June 30, then provide a description of the lease agreement, lease term, total lease payments, and the lease start date. - 5.
+If As the agency is the lessee in anya right-to-use lease agreements that include agreement, if the agency made any variable or other payments that depend on the future performance were not previously included in the measurement of the agency or on the usage lease liability, provide a description of the asset:

+Provide thepayments and total amount of expenditures/expense recorded for each during the eurrent fiscal year.
+Report all variable/other payments for right-to-usecapitalized leases.
+If the lease agreement variable payments that meet one or both was not capitalized, only disclose variable/other payments in excess of the criteria below:

+Any variable \$100,000 for any individual agreement.